 Weight loss can be of two types.
 One is the healthy kind which comes about through exercise and wise food intake.
 The other is just dieting or even worse, fasting.
 However, it is common knowledge that when body weight is lost, so are the vitamins and minerals.
 So, it is important that everything is regained and balanced out when you eat.
-It may sound weird but eating is very important when looking to lose body weight.
+It may sound weird but eating is very important when trying to lose body weight.

-Let us have a look at some factors for your weak feeling during weight loss –
+Let us have a look at some factors for your weak feeling during weight loss:

-- Diet and Fasting – A mindless crash diet or an attempt at fasting can certainly make you feel weak.
+A mindless crash diet or an attempt at fasting can certainly make you feel weak.
 These methods of losing weight are harmful and never do any good.
 It is common sense that the body needs all the lost nutrition, and when you deny it, you are subjecting your body to tremendous wear and tear.

-- Losing more weight than required – Many times people tend to lose more weight than required due to varying reasons.
+Many times people tend to lose more weight than required due to varying reasons.
 There is a need for extra energy supplies when weight loss gets out of hand.
 If it is not provided, the body begins to draw tissues and muscles for energy supply, thus making the system weak and often causing fatigue.

-- Low on Carbohydrates – Carbohydrates are the main source of energy for your body.
 Therefore, it is important that your carbohydrate intake is good, no matter what diet you are on or what exercise you are doing.
 By limiting carbohydrates you are increasing your chances of hypoglycaemia or low blood sugar condition, malnourishment and fatigue.